 Hugh C. Whelchel

-As Executive Director, Hugh Whelchel brings a unique combination of senior executive responsibility, creative educational administration, and technical innovation from over thirty years of diverse business experience.
-Over six years ago, Hugh stepped out of a successful business career to share his senior executive experience with Reformed Theological Seminary’s struggling Washington DC campus, where he served as Executive Director and guest professor.
-Prior to RTS, he spent fifteen years in the IT industry, helping turn around several regional companies.
+As Executive Director, Hugh Whelchel brings a unique combination of executive responsibility, creative educational administration, and technical innovation from over thirty years of diverse business experience.
+Almost a decade ago, Hugh stepped out of a successful business career in the IT industry to share his experience of turning around unprofitable companies with Reformed Theological Seminary’s struggling Washington, DC, campus where he served as Executive Director and guest professor.

-A native Floridian, Hugh graduated from the University of Florida and earned a master’s degree in theology from Reformed Theological Seminary before moving to Northern Virginia ten years ago to run an IT training company.
+A native Floridian, Hugh earned a Bachelor of Arts in Sociology from the University of Florida and a Master of Arts in Religion from Reformed Theological Seminary.
 Hugh and his wife Leslie now live in Loudoun County, Virginia.
-As an ordained ruling elder in the Presbyterian Church in America, he serves in leadership at McLean Presbyterian Church in McLean, Virginia and also serves on the boards of several Christian non-profits organizations.
-In what little spare time he has, Hugh enjoys hiking, golf and restoring old sports cars.
-Hugh is on Twitter at @HughWhelchel.
+As an ordained ruling elder in the Presbyterian Church in America, he serves in leadership at McLean Presbyterian Church in McLean, Virginia.
+In what little spare time he has, Hugh enjoys hiking, golfing, and restoring old sports cars.